- February 2, 2018

 - Product Intelligence Report

 Blue Cat's Destructor is a powerful distortion and amp sim modeling tool capable of simulating any kind of distortion.
-Packed with hundreds of presets and predefined models, Destructor draws inspiration from existing guitar & bass amps, cabinets, compressors, pedals, tape machines, etc.
+Packed with hundreds of presets and predefined models, Destructor draws inspiration from existing guitar & bass amps, cabinets, compressors, pedals, tape machines, etc. Destructor provides its users with an abundance of quality sonic options, ensuring that each user will not be disappointed.

 Getting into it

 Destructor feels natural.
 Mirroring analog gear, Destructor's exclusive adaptive shaper allows the plug-in to be reactive to the playing of instrumentalists.
-Destructor is based on a simple scheme that replicates the behavior of most systems that generate distortion in the real world.
+Destructor is based on a algorithm that replicates the behavior of most systems that generate distortion in the real world.
 A combination of pre-filtering or pre-emphasis in conjunction with post-filtering and non-linear distortion that generates overtones.
 Destructor also includes a gate and a compressor at the input to control noise and peaks before applying distortion, as well as an output brickwall limiter to avoid overshoots.

 Destructor is built up of three modules: The pre-filter module, destruction module and the post-filter module.
 Each module has a 'easy' and an 'edit' mode.
 The easy mode gives access to only a few parameters of the underlying module, and the edit mode is a more advanced view with "full access" to the module.
 The pre- and post-distortion module means that distortion schemes can be designed to emphasize specific portions of the frequency spectrum.
 The destruction module is the core distortion generator of Destructor.
 This is where harmonics are generated and what causes the distortion.
 The easy view displays very simple controls over the distortion, which exact behavior depends on the other settings of the module.
 The simple controls consist of: drive, dynamics, mix and gain.
 In addition to these controls, it is possible to apply sample rate reduction after the shaper stage.
 This is ideal to produce typical digital Lo-fi effects.